FireChickenProductivity/Notes/README.md

 `user.chicken_notes_display_by_name` takes the name of the note as an argument and displays the full note.

+# Settings
+`user.'chicken_notes_max_line_length` is the maximum number of characters to display on a line.
+Make this 0 for no limit.

+`user.chicken_notes_page_size` is the number of lines to show on each page.
+Make this 0 for no limit.

+`user.chicken_notes_directory` is the directory to put the notes in.
+Changing this requires restarting talon or reloading this extension's python modules.

+`user.chicken_notes_display_scale` is a floating point value that can be used to change the size of the display.

+`user.chicken_notes_background_color` determines the display background color.

+`user.chicken_notes_foreground_color` determines the display foreground color for the lines and text.

 # Dependencies
 Chicken Notes depends on the following community actions: